Go Back

 Easy Sandwich Bread.

-• Place each dough log into the loaf tin, seam side down.
+• Prepare each 1lb. loaf tin by spreading softened butter on the entire inside surface.
+Place each dough log into the greased loaf pan, seam side down.
 Gently press down the surface of the dough into the loaf tin to release any surface bubbles.

 Dough in loaf tins.